lummie/dns-dodo/README.md

 In addition dns-dodo allows you to show the public ip, and show the current dns records (all types) associated with a domain on your digital ocean account.

-### Who / What is Digital Ocean
+## Who / What is Digital Ocean
 Digital Ocean, https://www.digitalocean.com/ provide a Simple Cloud Infrastructure for Developers.
 You can setup a virtual server in seconds (about 20) and all are SSD based so are responsive.
 They are affordable for the casual developer too...

-### Setting up on the Digital Ocean side
+## Getting Started

+1. Login to your Digital Ocean account and go to Networking > Domains

-1) Add a A record to an existing domain with the name set to the sub-domain you would like to use and initially set it to your droplets IP address so you can validate that dns-dodo works.
+2. Add an A record to an existing domain with the name set to the sub-domain you would like to use and the IP address (data) initially set to your droplets IP address.
+(When this changes, you will have proven your dns-dodo configuration works)

+3. Ping the sub.domain.name that you have just created.
+It might take a while for this to setup, resolve and be pingable.

-2) Get your Personal Access Token (PAT) that provides you with the authentication to talk to your Digital Ocean account. **NOTE** If someone gets hold of your PAT they have full api access to create/delete droplets and make your life a misery so please be careful.
+4. Get your Personal Access Token (PAT) that provides you with the authentication to talk to your Digital Ocean account.
+**NOTE** If someone gets hold of your PAT they have full api access to create/delete droplets and make your life a misery so please be careful.
 You can get this from the applications page https://cloud.digitalocean.com/settings/applications

+5. Create a bash file that calls dns-dodo with the required parameters for the update-dns command.
+For more information see below.

+6. Call your bash file and re-ping your domain name to confirm it has changed to your public ip address

-#### Usage
+## Usage

 Get Help